tareknabihnyu/ZombieGame/README.md

 ## Introduction
 Welcome to the repository for "Zombie Invasion," a web-based game designed using HTML, JavaScript, and the p5.js library.
 This game is a culmination of creative design, programming expertise, and collaborative effort.
 The repository contains all the necessary files, including the game's source code, assets, and a comprehensive final documentation report.

+#you can try the game using this link: https://i6.cims.nyu.edu/~tmn8829/interactive/final/index.html

 ![Main Game Screenshot](Images/main.png)

 ## Game Overview